jonathanlb/signed-s3-links/README.md

 # signed-s3-links
-The signed-s3-links WordPress plugin allows post authors to publish signed links to otherwise inaccessible S3 content.
+The signed-s3-links (SS3L) WordPress plugin allows post authors to publish signed links to otherwise inaccessible S3 content.

 ## Installation

+- SS3L is targeted for PHP 7.4.30 and WordPress 6.0.
 - [Install AWS PHP SDK.](https://docs.aws.amazon.com/sdk-for-php/v3/developer-guide/getting-started_installation.html)
-- Set up credentials....
+- [Check your AWS credentials.](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-files.html)  SS3L will use the server-local credentials to authenticate with S3 services.

 ## Usage

 ### Settings

+In your WordPress installation under the plugin settings, go to the signed-s3-links settings and make sure your region and credentials profile matches what you expect.

 ### Displaying a link